kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

     ```

     #### Install manually
-    It is also possible to create the certificates manually by creating a self-signed cert:
+    It is also possible to create the certificates manually by using a self-signed cert:

-    - Create a self-signed certificate authority.
-	- Create a certificate request using the internal DNS names of the webhook services:
+    1. Create a self-signed certificate authority and a certificate request using the internal DNS names of the webhook services:
     ```
     aws-load-balancer-webhook-service.kube-system.svc
     aws-load-balancer-webhook-service.kube-system.svc.cluster.local
     ```

-    - Create a self-signed certificate from the above certificate authority for the above request.
+	2. Create a self-signed certificate from the above certificate authority for the above request.

-	Once the certs have been created, you need to make them available to the cluster.
-This can be done using a Kubernetes Secret:
-    - Create the required `aws-load-balancer-webhook-tls` secret in the `kube-system` namespace:
+	3. Once the certs have been created, you need to make them available to the cluster.
+This can be by create the required `aws-load-balancer-webhook-tls` Kubernetes secret in the `kube-system` namespace:
     ```
     kubectl create secret --namespace=kube-system tls aws-load-balancer-webhook-tls \
       --cert=path/to/cert/file \
       --key=path/to/key/file
     ```

-    Finally, you will need to update the `clientConfig` for the reuired webhook configurations to include the CA Bundle:
+    4. Finally, you will need to update the `clientConfig` for all required webhook configurations to include the CA Bundle.
+For example:
     ```
+    apiVersion: admissionregistration.k8s.io/v1
+    kind: MutatingWebhookConfiguration
+    metadata:
+      name: aws-load-balancer-webhook
+    webhooks:
+    - admissionReviewVersions:
+      - v1beta1
       clientConfig:
-      caBundle: "Ci0tLS0tQk..." # PEM encoded CA bundle, created earlier, which will be used to validate the webhook's server certificate.
+        # PEM encoded CA bundle, created earlier, which will be used to validate the webhook's server certificate.
+        caBundle: "Ci0tLS0tQk..."
     ```

     ### Apply YAML